 If we feel that children may be being abused through exploitation, we will consult in the normal way with the relevant local authority social care team to seek advice through consultation.
-In We will consider whether the incident follows a CE care and support Pathway.
+In Telford & Wrekin we will consider whether the incident follows a CE care and support Pathway.
 The concerns will be followed through sensitively and appropriately with fellow professionals and the CE referral form will be completed.
-In relation to the CATE Risk Panels, where concerns are expressed around a child attending our setting, we will ensure attendance whenever possible as part of the established multiagency process.
+In relation to the CATE Risk Panels, where concerns are expressed around a child attending our setting, we will ensure attendance whenever possible as part of the established multi-agency process.
+Alongside this, we have taken the same steps and made all staff aware of the TWSP, A guide for professionals CATE leaflet.
 Due to the high number of reports in our borough, we will be particularly alert to CSE and CCE.

-We will make parents and carers, children and young people aware of CEOP, the Child Exploitation and Online Protection command.
+We will make parents and carers, children and young people aware of the relevant TWSP CATE leaflets.
+We will provide them with information on CEOP, the Child Exploitation and Online Protection command.
 Children and adults can use CEOP to report if they are concerned that a child is being sexually abused or groomed online.